Meet Stephanie Dukes

 is presented to you today.

-Stephanie Dukes was born to the parents of Nila Helper and John W. Dukes.
+Stephanie Dukes was born to the parents of Nila Helper and the late John W. Dukes.
 She was raised in a loving home by her mother and step-father, the late Joseph L. Jones, Sr. in the city known as the “Phosphate Capital of the World,” Mulberry, FL, located in Polk County.
 She is a member of the Mulberry High School (MHS) graduating class of 1979 and a distinguished member of the MHS Hall of Fame.

 Stephanie grew up in Bethel Missionary Baptist Church of Mulberry, FL.
 Her maternal great-grandfather, Mr. Essick Nelson, personally assisted with the design and building of its current structure.
 Her maternal great-grandmother, Mrs. Fannie, was a significant fundraiser for the construction of the existing building.
 Her paternal family were active members of Mt.
 Zion African Methodist Episcopal (A.M.E.)
 Church of Mulberry, FL, where Stephanie was a frequent visitor.
 Her paternal grandmother, Mrs. Lillie Dukes Montgomery, was very involved with the youth department and well-known for her outstanding oratorial skills.